lgraubner/state-manager/README.md

 ]);
 ```

 You can also check for states beside the handlers.
-Each handler exposes a `matches` property which is `true` or `false`, depending of the mediaquery.
+Each handler exposes a `matches` property which is `true` or `false`, depending on the mediaquery.

 ```JavaScript
 var mobile = sm.register("screen and (max-width: 768px)"); // handlers are optional